 Visuals & Navigation Menu

 Your blog is your online space.
 You want people to stick around, to read your content, not click away at the mere sight of it.
-If you’re struggling with how to design it, or you feel unable to bring your vision to life, then you could either purchase graphics and play about with layouts yourself; you could use images which are free to use for commercial purposes or you could pay/commission someone for them to do the design work for you!
+If you’re struggling with how to design it, or you feel unable to bring your vision to life, then you have the following options: